saasquatch/mobile-sdk-android-sample/README.md

 For a detailed description of the `Saasquatch` class and it's public methods, please visit the [API Docs](http://docs.referralsaasquatch.com/mobile/android/docs/ "API level docs").

-For a reference of the fields available in `userInfo` please visit the [SaaSquathc docs](http://docs.referralsaasquatch.com/api/methods/ "Referral SaaSquatch REST API docs").
+For a reference of the fields available in `userInfo` please visit the [Referral SaaSquatch REST API docs](http://docs.referralsaasquatch.com/api/methods/ "Referral SaaSquatch REST API docs").